Light Illusion is the de-facto standard for display calibration and colour management within the Film, Post-Production, and Broadcast industries.

 And if the verification shows any issues, a full recalibration should be performed.

-Unlike other calibration systems, any ColourSpace license is valid for the life of the product (except for Rental licenses), with no expiry, and includes free Updates for the purchased license options for the life of the product.
+Unlike alternative calibration systems, ColourSpace licenses are valid for the life of the product (except for Rental licenses), with no annual maintenance or support fees, and includes free Software Updates for the purchased license options for the life of the product.

 No, there is no requirement to pay any yearly Support fee, as all software Updates for the purchased license options are free for the life of the product.
 If Technical Support is required for operational help, etc., the first year is included with the ColourSpace license purchase.
 Additional Technical Support can be purchased as needed beyond the first year's included support.